Day 1: Arrive in Tokyo.

 Day 6: Kyoto – Miyama – Kyoto

-*Our luggage will be forwarded to Takamatsu this morning.
+*Our luggage will be forwarded to Uno Port this morning.

 Today after breakfast, we drive out of Kyoto for a day trip.
 We will head into the countryside for amazing architecture, art, nature and traditional crafts.

 For centuries, Miyama has provided a peaceful mountain retreat from nearby Kyoto.
 The region is well known within Japan for its traditional village atmosphere, with many small hamlets nestled between steep forested mountains.
 Miyama means ‘beautiful mountains’.
 The mountains have not only dictated the name of the region but also played a key role in the development of Miyama’s culture and way of life.
-This culture is still alive today, the farmers of Miyama grow more food than is needed to support the population of around 4200, and houses are still built using local wood harvested from the forests.
 The people of Miyama maintain a deep connection with the nature that surrounds them, and the rhythm of the seasons dictates much of what people do and when they do it.
 Appreciation and gratitude for nature remain the foundation of the culture that has been preserved for more than 1000 years in these valleys.

 We spend the day exploring the thatched village of Kayabuki no Sato and surrounds; the Kayabuki Art Museum & Folklore Museum; the Little Indigo Museum (a privately owned museum of indigo dyeing artist, Hiromichi Shindo); Chii Hachiman Shrine; the Ishida Farm House; and the Shrine of Karasu Dengaku (designated a Kyoto Prefectural Intangible Folklore Cultural Property); all dependent on opening days.